Server-Factory/SonarQube-Factory/README.md

 ![](Logo.png)

-# Caching Proxy Factory
+# SonarQube Factory

-Run your own caching proxy server.
+Run your own SonarQube server.

 *Note:* Current project version is dedicated for software development purposes only.

 # Key features

-This is a list of key features offered by Caching Proxy Factory:
+This is a list of key features offered by SonarQube Factory:

-- Caching proxy
-- Self-signed certificate
-- Security certificate obtain http endpoint.
+Tbd.

 # Compatibility